jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-07-dbt-pizza-shop-5/index.md

 authors:
   - JaehyeonKim
 images: []
-description: In this series, we discuss practical examples of data warehouse and lakehouse development where data transformation is performed by the data build tool (dbt) and ETL is managed by Apache Airflow.
-In Part 1, we developed a dbt project on PostgreSQL using fictional pizza shop data.
-At the end, the data sets are modelled by two SCD type 2 dimension tables and one transactional fact table.
-In this post, we create a new dbt project that targets Google BigQuery.
-While the dimension tables are kept by the same SCD type 2 approach, the fact table is denormalized using nested and repeated fields, which potentially can improve query performance by pre-joining corresponding dimension records.
+description: In Part 1 and Part 3, we developed data build tool (dbt) projects that target PostgreSQL and BigQuery using fictional pizza shop data.
+The data is modelled by SCD type 2 dimension tables and one transactional fact table.
+While the order records should be joined with dimension tables to get complete details for PostgreSQL, the fact table is denormalized using nested and repeated fields to improve query performance for BigQuery.
+Open Table Formats such as Apache Iceberg bring a new opportunity that implements data warehousing features in a data lake (i.e. data lakehouse) and Amazon Athena is probably the easiest way to perform such tasks on AWS.
+In this post, we create a new dbt project that targets Apache Iceberg where transformations are performed on Amazon Athena.
+Data modelling is similar to the BigQuery project where the dimension tables are modelled by the SCD type 2 approach and the fact table is denormalized using the array and struct data types.
 ---

-In this series, we discuss practical examples of data warehouse and lakehouse development where data transformation is performed by the [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) and ETL is managed by [Apache Airflow](https://airflow.apache.org/).
-In [Part 1](/blog/2024-01-18-dbt-pizza-shop-1), we developed a *dbt* project on PostgreSQL using fictional pizza shop data.
-At the end, the data sets are modelled by two [SCD type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension) dimension tables and one transactional fact table.
-In this post, we create a new *dbt* project that targets [Google BigQuery](https://cloud.google.com/bigquery).
-While the dimension tables are kept by the same SCD type 2 approach, the fact table is denormalized using [nested and repeated fields](https://cloud.google.com/bigquery/docs/best-practices-performance-nested), which potentially can improve query performance by pre-joining corresponding dimension records.
+In [Part 1]((/blog/2024-01-18-dbt-pizza-shop-1)) and [Part 3]((/blog/2024-02-08-dbt-pizza-shop-3)), we developed [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) projects that target *PostgreSQL* and *BigQuery* using fictional pizza shop data.
+The data is modelled by [SCD type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension) dimension tables and one transactional fact table.
+While the order records should be joined with dimension tables to get complete details for *PostgreSQL*, the fact table is denormalized using [nested and repeated fields](https://cloud.google.com/bigquery/docs/best-practices-performance-nested) to improve query performance for *BigQuery*.

+Open Table Formats such as [Apache Iceberg](https://iceberg.apache.org/) bring a new opportunity that implements data warehousing features in a data lake (i.e. data lakehouse) and [Amazon Athena](https://aws.amazon.com/athena/) is probably the easiest way to perform such tasks on AWS.
+In this post, we create a new *dbt* project that targets *Apache Iceberg* where transformations are performed on *Amazon Athena*.
+Data modelling is similar to the *BigQuery* project where the dimension tables are modelled by the *SCD type 2* approach and the fact table is denormalized using the *array* and *struct* data types.

 * [Part 1 Modelling on PostgreSQL](/blog/2024-01-18-dbt-pizza-shop-1)
 * [Part 2 ETL on PostgreSQL via Airflow](/blog/2024-01-25-dbt-pizza-shop-2)